Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 This is a tool that patches the languages for FromSoft mods.
 Moves all new entries from English FMG files to other languages.
-Will also overwrite all changed entries with a reference file, provided by you (vanilla version of the BND you changed) If don't provide a reference file, the program will overwrite all nulls and tell you how many changed (so any nulls that's ere changed to use in the mod WILL get changed)
+Will also overwrite all changed entries with a reference file, provided by you (vanilla version of the BND you changed) If don't provide a reference file, the program will overwrite all nulls (so any nulls that's ere changed to use in the mod WILL get changed)

 It uses [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) by JK Anderson
 Dependencies packaged into EXE by [Costrua.Fody](https://www.nuget.org/packages/Costura.Fody/) NuGet